docker/docs/deploy/rbac/usermgmt-grant-permissions.md

 4. Click **Create**.

 > By default, all new users are placed in the `docker-datacenter` organization.
-> To apply a grant to all UCP users, create a grant with the `docker-datacenter`
+> To apply permissions to all Docker EE users, create a grant with the
-> org as a subject.
+> `docker-datacenter` org as a subject.

 {% elsif include.version=="ucp-2.2" %}